 Below is a partial list of the course tools that are available in the Blackboard Learning System.

 - Standardized Course Template: Courses created in Blackboard have a standardized look.
-Faculty can tailor the course menu text, course color scheme, and organization of the navigation panel to suit their needs.
+Faculty can tailor the course menu text and organization of the navigation panel to suit their needs.

 - Uploading Course Content: There are built in tools for uploading files into Blackboard.
 Most file types are recognized by the Blackboard Learning System, including audio and video files and other rich media.